 Create a different effect by angling the tables.

 This room was set up using round tables.
-I created 9 "pods" (the 8 stations in the kit plus one extra for the collaborative project) each using 3 round tables.
+9 "pods" were created each using 3 round tables (8 stations from the Nifty Numbers kit and one extra for the collaborative project).

 Each table of the pod became one of the station levels: beginning, intermediate, advanced.

-For events where I expect between 120-200 students, I create L-shaped stations using an 8’ table at the end of the cafeteria tables.
+For events where there will be between 120-200 students, create L-shaped stations using an 8’ table at the end of the cafeteria tables.
 This additional table becomes the Advanced station.
 (Chairs for extra table are not shown.)

-For events where I expect around 240 students, I use a kit plus a booster pack and create a large ‘L’ using two sets of cafeteria tables.
+For events where around 240 students are expected, use an event kit plus a booster pack and create large ‘L’ shapes using two sets of cafeteria tables.

-For this event I alternated the tables for additional space and greater flow.
+For this event the tables were alternated for additional space and greater flow.

-Here is what one station looks like completely set up, including the banner.
+Here is what one station from our Nifty Numbers Kit looks like completely set up, including the banner.

 Another fun idea is to create U-shaped centers.
-For this event, the tablecloth was color-coordinated with the station levels: Beginning = yellow, Intermediate = green, Advanced = blue.
+For this event, the table covering was color-coordinated with the station levels: Beginning = yellow, Intermediate = green, Advanced = blue.

 Help turn your event into a fundraiser by including a bake sale table.